Lolawolf: History

 Lolawolf is composed of frontwoman Kravitz, and drummer, producer and film maker Jimmy Giannopoulos (also of MOTHXR and Pretty Good Dance Moves).
 Kravitz became friends with Giannopoulos while living in Brooklyn.
 They began collaborating on music and released the track "Wanna Have Fun" in May 2013.
 Kravitz asked them to join her in Los Angeles while working on the independent film The Road Within, to help take her mind off the difficult role of playing an anorexic.
 The band began recording tracks at movie producer Bruce Cohen's home studio in Hollywood at night.
 Cohen is Kravitz's godfather.
-Actor and drummer Raviv Ullman was a member from 2013–14.
+Actor and drummer Raviv Ullman was a member from 2013 to 2014.

 Lolawolf debuted at Manhattan's Mercury Lounge in November 2013, and released the self-titled EP, Lolawolf, in February 2014.
 The band is named after Kravitz's half-siblings, Lola and Nakoa-Wolf, children of her mother, Lisa Bonet and step-father Jason Momoa.
 They rejected major label offers to release music with the independent label Innit Recordings through Kobalt Label Services, letting them retain creative control.
 Lolawolf released their debut album, Calm Down, in October 2014, which was recorded in the Bahamas and Las Vegas.
 Rapper ASAP Rocky appeared in the video for the 2014 single, "Jimmy Franco".

 Lolawolf opened for Lily Allen, Azealia Banks, Warpaint, and Miley Cyrus, for her shows in Brisbane, Adelaide and Perth as part of the Bangerz Tour in late 2014.
 They released the five-track EP, Every Fuckin Day, on June 23, 2015.
 They toured with Twin Shadow, and performed at Austin's South by Southwest, the Paris Afropunk, and Philadelphia's Made in America music festivals in 2015.
 In 2016, they appeared at Lollapalooza, released the song, "Teardrop", featuring Miley Cyrus, and were currently in the studio recording a follow-up to the EP Every Fuckin Day, reportedly titled Prom.